List of content you will read in this article:

 - Unattended Access: Users can configure AnyDesk to allow unattended access to a remote computer, making it suitable for remote support scenarios where the user may not be present.

-- File Transfer: AnyDesk provides a simple and intuitive file transfer feature, allowing users to send and receive files between the local and remote devices.
+- File Transfer: AnyDesk provides a simple and intuitive file transfer feature, allowing users to send and receive files between local and remote devices.

 - Multi-Monitor Support: AnyDesk supports multiple monitor setups, allowing you to view and control all connected screens on the remote computer.